codewizard13/ehw-cheatsheets/coding/git.md

 *Warning*:  using `-x` instead of `-fd` *would* delete ignored files.
 You probably don't want to do this.

+### Git log show only filenames

+Show only filenames in git log output
+To see only the names of files that changed with git log, use the --name-only flag.

+    git log --name-only
+To show name and status (modified, added, etc.) of the files, use --name-status

+    git log ---name-status

 ## Gotchas and Pitfalls

 - N/A